elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-carbon-footprint-of-human-activities-impact-global-warming.md

 url: /learn/biology/questions/how-does-the-carbon-footprint-of-human-activities-impact-global-warming
 score: -1.0
 related_article1:
-    id: 170424
+    id: 170430
-    title: What are carbon sinks, and how do they function within the carbon cycle?
+    title: >-
+        What role does carbon dioxide play in the carbon cycle, and how is its atmospheric concentration measured?
     subject: Biology
-    url: /learn/biology/questions/what-are-carbon-sinks-and-how-do-they-function-within-the-carbon-cycle
+    url: /learn/biology/questions/what-role-does-carbon-dioxide-play-in-the-carbon-cycle-and-how-is-its-atmospheric-concentration-measured
 related_article2:
-    id: 170429
+    id: 170436
+    title: >-
-    title: Describe the mechanism of the greenhouse effect and its consequences on Earth's climate.
+        Describe the role of carbohydrates in the carbon cycle, particularly in photosynthesis.
     subject: Biology
-    url: /learn/biology/questions/describe-the-mechanism-of-the-greenhouse-effect-and-its-consequences-on-earths-climate
+    url: /learn/biology/questions/describe-the-role-of-carbohydrates-in-the-carbon-cycle-particularly-in-photosynthesis
 related_article3:
-    id: 170439
+    id: 170431
-    title: Explain the unique properties of carbon that make it vital for biological processes.
+    title: >-
+        How does carbon exchange between the atmosphere and other reservoirs affect the climate?
     subject: Biology
-    url: /learn/biology/questions/explain-the-unique-properties-of-carbon-that-make-it-vital-for-biological-processes
+    url: /learn/biology/questions/how-does-carbon-exchange-between-the-atmosphere-and-other-reservoirs-affect-the-climate
 related_article4:
+    id: 170436
+    title: >-
+        Describe the role of carbohydrates in the carbon cycle, particularly in photosynthesis.
+    subject: Biology
+    url: /learn/biology/questions/describe-the-role-of-carbohydrates-in-the-carbon-cycle-particularly-in-photosynthesis
+related_article5:
     id: 170430
+    title: >-
-    title: What role does carbon dioxide play in the carbon cycle, and how is its atmospheric concentration measured?
+        What role does carbon dioxide play in the carbon cycle, and how is its atmospheric concentration measured?
     subject: Biology
     url: /learn/biology/questions/what-role-does-carbon-dioxide-play-in-the-carbon-cycle-and-how-is-its-atmospheric-concentration-measured
-related_article5:
-    id: 170437
-    title: Differentiate between simple sugars and complex carbohydrates in terms of their structure and function.
-    subject: Biology
-    url: /learn/biology/questions/differentiate-between-simple-sugars-and-complex-carbohydrates-in-terms-of-their-structure-and-function
 ---

 &nbsp;